-When trying to pick the best things to do in Kyoto, Japan, you can’t go past this guide for 2019!
-Be amazed at what to do in Kyoto, the ancient capital of the country!
+When trying to pick the best things to do in Kyoto, Japan, you can’t go past this guide!
+Be amazed at what to do in Kyoto, the ancient capital city of the country!

 Kyoto is one of the most popular places to visit in Japan and proudly one of the most culturally diverse cities in the world.
 Many tourists frequent the city every year to experience the uniqueness of Kyoto.